Over 50 and Jobless? Why Worry, You’re Now Empowered

 Here’s the thing, injustice or not, even if you get a job after 50, you have little or no chance of getting the retirement benefits back you would have enjoyed any way … so you might as well accept that problem (unless a lawyer actually advises you differently).

-It’s kind of like being a baseball pitcher working 9 innings into a no-hitter when an opposing slugger hits an inside the park home run.
-Disaster.
 But then upon review, the umpires call back the run and place the batsman on second base with a ground rule double.

 Are you going to go to pieces over the loss of the no-hitter, or are you going to knuckle down and get the rest of the side out so you can enjoy having a complete game shutout on your record?